Garlic Knots with Pizza Dough

 Step#1: Creating the Dough Knots

-• You’ll begin by cutting the dough into 4 equal pieces and rolling it out gently on a floured surface.
+• You’ll begin by cutting the dough into 4 equal pieces, then gently rolling it out on a floured surface.

 • Then cut each quadrant of dough into 4 strips roughly around 3-4 inches long.